standardgalactic/zet/activities.md

 created a language and tool to describe large ISAs in a compact, structured way.

-4 patents granted, 4 patents pending, 1 paper published, 1 tool tech
+7 patents granted, 1 patents pending, 2 papers published, 1 tool tech
 transferred.